FishAres/kaggle_clouds/README.md

     * Can add a discriminative network that's fed the reconstructed image.
     * This could work kind of like paired inverse - forward models in Jordan & Rumelhart

+Obviously we can use samples from the cVAE for data augmentation too..